DhruvPatel-learn/fifo_uvm_project/sim/FIFO_Logic_Explained.md

 4. **Professional documentation** and coding practices
 5. **Realistic testing scenarios** that mirror actual usage

-When you run this project and see "*** TEST PASSED ***", you've successfully verified that your FIFO will work correctly in real hardware - just like engineers do at Intel, AMD, NVIDIA, and other chip companies!
+When you run this project and see "*** TEST PASSED ***", you've successfully verified that your FIFO will work correctly in real hardware.

-This is exactly the kind of verification that prevents bugs in the processors, memory controllers, and communication chips that power our computers, phones, and countless other devices.
+This is the verification that prevents bugs in the processors, memory controllers, and communication chips that power our computers, phones, and countless other devices.